jasonschreib/CIS233Practical-HW3/README.md

 Explain in words the situation in which validity and agreement do not hold.

+The situation in which validity and agreement do not hold is when the general is dishonest.

 ## Part 2: Dolev-Strong `ds.py`
 Now that we've motivated the need for a stronger protocol to satisfy validity and agreement, you will implement the Dolev-Strong protocol.